SACRAMENT OF INITIATION

 “There is more rejoicing in Heaven over one repentant sinner than over all the other righteous who have no need of repentance.” –St. Luke 15:7

 So go to confession and cause a party in Heaven!
 This sacrament heals us of the wounds of sin and allows us to break free of the bonds of slavery to our sins and live in the freedom of the children of God.
-We have confessions every Saturday from 9am-10am or if you need a special time, call the office to schedule a time with Fr.
+We have confessions every Thursday from 6pm-7pm and Saturday from 9am-10am or if you need a special time, call the office to schedule a time with Fr.
 Jason.

 Anointing of the Sick